 Write your content from a second person’s perspective – “You” addresses visitors much more directly than boring formal text.

 Make sure you proofread and that there are no spelling or grammatical errors, your product will look much more professional and trustworthy!

 Also don’t put too much text, because research shows 90% of the population doesn’t like to do much reading, which means headlines, images, video, and bullet points will get much more attention, where content may not get much at all.

 (SlideDeck’s landing page shows how even with many elements you can still make a landing page look clean and simple).

 Making use of this formatting will help your visitor understand what your product is about, the value you provide and what your message is.
 It will also simplify your layout, and simple is always better as peoples attention spans are super short.

 Images often explain more than words can – why do you think infographics are so widely popular?
-Infographics bring text together with images that require little to no explanation, I always encourage my readers to use images in articles, because visual relation is much more powerful than textual, as is our memory.
+Infographics bring text together with images that require little to no explanation; I always encourage my readers to use images in articles, because the visual relation is much stronger than textual, as is our memory.

 (StumbleUpon did a very good redesign and their homepage makes great use of beautiful images).

 And videos explain more than any single image could, you have a chance to show yourself, let people hear your voice, show them you’re a real person and it’s a great way to explain what your product is about and let your visitor just sit back and listen instead of browsing the page, trying to understand what he sees and whether he needs your product or not.